michal-stasiak11/Bank-App/README.md

 Currently, the app uses LibXL library to modify .xlsx files to store credentials of the accounts.

-Application allows the user to create an account and log into it.
-Then the user can change the password of the account and log out back to the main menu.
+Application is a loose simulator of a bank account management.
+Users can create accounts and log onto them.
+There, the following funtions are implemented :
+- money deposit
+- money withdrawal
+- cheking the account balance